cycleplatform/docs-portal/docs/reference/environments/scoped-variables.md

 This is facilitated by mounting a read only volume to `/var/run/cycle/variables` in the container instance.
 This volume is only updated upon restart of the container.

 If you use the `Path` option, the file will be mounted to the path given in the path.
-The full path, including the name you'd like for hte file is required.
+The full path, including the name you'd like for the file is required.
+If the directories leading to the file do not exist on the container they will be created.

 The `Decode` checkbox will automatically decode a based64 encoded file on read.